-Find Therapists and Counselors in Citrus Heights, California
+Citrus Heights, California Therapists

 Find a therapist in Citrus Heights, California that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Citrus Heights to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Citrus Heights to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

-An Overview of Mental Health in Citrus Heights, California
+Mental Health in Citrus Heights, California

-Citrus Heights, California is suburban city located on the outskirts of Sacramento County.
+Citrus Heights, California is a suburban city located on the outskirts of Sacramento County.
 It is located only approximately 16 miles from the state’s capital, Sacramento, with an estimated population of 87,931.
 Although Citrus Heights is a relatively new city that didn’t achieve cityhood until 1997, it is a region that is rich in history.
 The 14 Mile House, Sylvan Cemetery, and the Rusch Home are only a few of the notable sites that date back to the 1800s and are reminiscent of a more rural past.

-The city is close to the Westfield Galleria Mall in Roseville and boasts pleasant weather all-year round with an average temperature of 61 degrees Fahrenheit.
+The city is close to the Westfield Galleria Mall in Roseville and boasts pleasant weather all year round with an average temperature of 61 degrees Fahrenheit.
 With beautiful parks, established neighborhoods, and great schools, Citrus Heights has the makings of a great place to live.